FirstBuild/chillhub-firmware/README.md

 This identifier is also used if the USB peripheral wishes to cancel that cron entry.

-Additionally, the USB peripheral may, at any time, request the current time by sending the message 0x06 to the ChillHub.
-The ChillHub will respond with an array of uint8s specifying the time in the same format as above.
+Additionally, the USB peripheral may, at any time, request the current time by sending the message type 0x06 to the ChillHub.
+The ChillHub will respond with message type 0x07 with an array of uint8s specifying the time in the same format as above.

 Payload Types
 -------------